An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical segment process

-In view of Theorem \ref{th3.6}, to establish the order of convergence between $X^{k,\Delta}_t$ and $x_t$, we only need to show the order of convergence between $X^{k,\Delta}_t$ and $x^k_t$.
-To do this, we need to assume the initial data is H$\ddot{\rm o}$lder continuous.
+In view of Theorem \ref{th3.6}, to establish the order of convergence between $X^{k,\Delta}_t$ and $x_t$, it suffices to show the order of convergence between $X^{k,\Delta}_t$ and $x^k_t$.
+For this purpose, we assume that the initial data is H\"older continuous.

 \begin{assp} There exist constants $a_6>0$ and $a_7 \ge 1/2$ such that the initial data $\xi$ satisfies

 \end{assp}

 \begin{assp} There exist positive constants $a_8$ and $v$ such that